JJay405/cse15l-lab-reports/Lab3/Lab3Report.md

 ![Image](5-3.PNG)
 ![Image](5-4.PNG)

-The "-size" option is useful when you want to list the files based on their size, we can also use the "+ or -" signs in front of the size as greater than the size or less than the size.
+The `-size` option is useful when you want to list the files based on their size, we can also use the "+ or -" signs in front of the size as greater than the size or less than the size.

 -mtime:
 ```